 Different types of mission-driven organizations will have different IMM needs.
 Let's take a look at three core types of organizations to better understand their motivations for measuring impact and how they typically approach the process.

 Impact investors manage portfolio companies or funds, typically investing in for-profit organizations with a certain thematic focus, such as the environment, education, or social good.
+It’s an increasingly popular method of investing, growing at a compound annual growth rate of 21%.

 These organizations benefit from impact measurement in two ways: